Optimize Wildfire Communications for 2023

 When a wildfire is approaching, the last thing you want to have to do is troubleshoot technology.
 After preparing your communication plan and tools, test everything to make sure it’s ready to go.
 Send your audience test messages, and identify anyone who didn’t receive them to expose errors.

 Your emergency managers and employees will feel more comfortable in an emergency if they know that they can rely on you for prompt, helpful information.

 During a wildfire

 When the sky turns orange and a wildfire nears, it’s crucial to have a stream of up-to-date, reliable information on wildfire activity.
 Your local police and fire authorities are the best resources for this because they are the ones who will issue any wildfire evacuation notice, but local news and even social media can hold valuable information also.
 Some emergency notification systems natively integrate threat intelligence feeds from vetted sources and even in-house analysts.

 Even with a robust notification system to strengthen your organization’s wildfire communications capabilities, you still need to focus on message frequency.
 If your users rarely receive any communication from you, they might feel abandoned and uncertain about what to do, which can leave them in harm’s way.

 Then again, sending too many notifications can induce “notification fatigue.”
 After being bombarded with alerts, people tend to ignore or even disable them.
 Walking this line is a balancing act, but it can drastically increase the effectiveness of your wildfire messaging and emergency preparedness.
-If you find that a situation calls for more frequent updates, as a large wildfire might, you can set up a event pages to supplement emergency alerts.
+If you find that a situation calls for more frequent updates, as a large wildfire might, you can set up an event page to supplement emergency alerts.
 Here you can gather additional information that you wouldn’t want to include in your alerts.
 These might include external links and multimedia elements like news stories or images, and longer summaries of the event.
 You can also link out to relevant support and aid providers like FEMA and ready.gov.

 After a wildfire